ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 SCITT provides the following security guarantees:

-1. Statements made by Issuers about supply chain Artifacts are identifiable, can be authenticated, and once authenticated, are non-repudiable
+1. Statements made by Issuers about supply chain Artifacts are identifiable and can be authenticated
 1. Statement provenance and history can be independently and consistently audited
 1. Issuers can efficiently prove that their Statement is logged by a Transparency Service

-The first guarantee is achieved by requiring Issuers to sign their Statements and associated metadata using a distributed public key infrastructure.
+The first guarantee is achieved by requiring Issuers to sign their Statements and associated metadata.
-The second guarantee is achieved by committing the Signed Statement to a Verifiable Data Structure.
+The second guarantee is achieved by proving a Signed Statement is present in a Verifiable Data Structure.
 The third guarantee is achieved by the combination of both of these acts.

 ## Threat Model

 This section provides a generic threat model for SCITT, describing its residual security properties when some of its actors (Issuers, Transparency Services, and Auditors) are corrupt or compromised.
 This threat model may need to be refined to account for specific supply chain use cases.
 SCITT primarily supports checking of Signed Statement authenticity, both from the Issuer (authentication) and from the Transparency Service (transparency).
 These guarantees are meant to hold for extensive periods of time, possibly decades.

-It can never be assumed that some Issuers and some Transparency Services will not be corrupt.

-SCITT entities explicitly trust one another on the basis of their long-term identity, which maps to shorter-lived cryptographic credentials.
-A Relying Party SHOULD validate a Transparent Statement originating from a given Issuer, registered at a given Transparency Service (both identified in the Relying Party's local authorization policy) and would not depend on any other Issuer or Transparency Services.
+Issuer and Transparency Services can both be compromised, this threat is best addressed with redundancy.
+Relying parties are able to verify the issuer signature on signed statements, the transparency service signature on receipts, and the inclusion proof on receipts.
 Issuers cannot be stopped from producing Signed Statements including false assertions in their Statement payload (either by mistake or by corruption), but these Issuers can made accountable by ensuring their Signed Statements are systematically registered at a Transparency Service.

 Similarly, providing strong residual guarantees against faulty/corrupt Transparency Services is a SCITT design goal.
 Preventing a Transparency Service from registering Signed Statements that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their Verifiable Data Structure is not possible.
-In contrast, Transparency Services can be held accountable and blamed by an Auditor that replays the Sequence of Signed Statements captured in their Verifiable Data Structure to confirm that a contested Receipt is valid and was correctly registered.

-Transparency Services can provide consistency proofs allowing Auditors to check if a set of Receipts were issued from a single Verifiable Data Structure, without replaying individual Signed Statements.

-Certain Verifiable Data Structures enable a Transparency Service to prove the properties of its Statement Sequence.
-For example, proving a specific Signed Statement is included in the sequence, or that the sequence has only been extended (Append-only property) since the last time such a proof was created.
+Some Transparency Services leverage Verifiable Data Structure that can prove their own consistency over time to Auditors.

 Note that the SCITT Architecture does not require trust in a single centralized Transparency Service.
 Different actors may rely on different Transparency Services, each registering a subset of Signed Statements subject to their own policy.